 Try to live your life without ‘maybe’, be able to say ‘yes’ to some things and ‘no’ to others.
 Make decisions, even if they’re the wrong decisions, make choices, even if they’re the wrong choices.
 Being able to learn from your mistakes can make you a stronger person, it can help you grow.

-If you’re interested in learning more about how to improve your well-being and sense of self, we have another post about this on our blog.
+If you’re interested in learning more about how to improve your well-being and sense of self.

 Photo by Polina Zimmerman from Pexels